A rapid bycatch assessment framework for small-scale fisheries: A case study on horseshoe crab (Tachypleus tridentatus) bycatch

 Summary

 This summary study analyzes unintended horsehoe crab (Tachypleus tridentatus) bycatch in trawl and gillnet fisheries in the Letzhou Gulf, China.
-Estimates show at least 9120 ± 315 horseshoe crabs caught annually.
-Bycatch rates are heightened in spring and autumn, and in gillnet fisheries when compared to trawl fisheries.
+Estimates show at least 9120 ± 315 horseshoe crabs are caught annually.
+Bycatch rates increase in spring and autumn, and are higher in gillnet fisheries compared to trawl fisheries.
 The study also highlights several zones/areas of the Letzhou Gulf with "abundant shoal resources" and higher bycatch rates.